limhyesu98/limhyesu98.github.io/_posts/2019-07-15-summarization-with-pointer-generator-networks.md

 #### Two Big Problems in RNN
 There are two big problems in this approach.

-1. The model makes factual errors, a nonsensical sentence and cannot handle OOV(Out-Of-Vocabulary) words.
+1. The model makes **factual errors**, a nonsensical sentence and cannot handle OOV(Out-Of-Vocabulary) words.
-2.
+2. The summary sometimes **repeats itself**.

+The causation of the first problem is that sequence-to-sequence-with-attention model makes it too difficult to copy a word from the source text.
+In order to copy a word from the source, the word has to pass through several layers of computation so that it is not easy to recover.<br>

+The second problem, repetition is caused by decoder's over-reliance on the decoder output.
+Decoder takes its previous output as input.
+Therefore, single repeated triggers an endless repetitive cycle.

+#### Easier Copying with Pointer-Generator Networks
+**Pointer-generator network** is the solution for the first problem(creating factual errors).

+#### Reference
+[Blog post](http://www.abigailsee.com/2017/04/16/taming-rnns-for-better-summarization.html) written by Abigail See, the author of the paper.